masukomi/changelog_manager/README.md

 Just decompress it `tar -xzf changelog_manager.tgz` and add it to your path.
 Then follow the Usage guidelines.

+See [troubleshooting](docs/troubleshooting.md) if you have problems with the downloaded binary.

 ## Building from source: